telerik/xaml-docs/licensing/protecting-telerik-assembly.md

 position: 0
 ---

-{% if site.framework_name == 'WPF' %}
 # Redistributing Telerik Assemblies

-This article describes the redistribution process for the Telerik UI for WPF binaries.
+The Telerik UI for {{ site.framework_name }} suite includes a limited run time royalty-free license to redistribute the controls in your own solutions subject to the License Agreement.
+You can use the components in the suite to build your own solutions, and redistribute your solutions to your end users who are not required to purchase a license from Telerik to access your solution.

+## Examples of Permitted Uses

+* {{ site.framework_name }} applications for internal company use.

-The Telerik UI for WPF assemblies can be used in __commercial applications__ deployed to Your End User (refer to the [License Agreement](https://www.telerik.com/purchase/license-agreement/wpf-dlw-s)).
-In this case, you may deploy all the Telerik assemblies together with your application, with the exception of the assemblies providing the additional design-time support for the Telerik controls.
+* Commercial {{ site.framework_name }} applications deployed to Your end users. __In this case, you may deploy the Telerik assemblies together with your application with the sole exception of the assemblies providing the additional design-time support for the Telerik controls.
+The design-time assemblies may not be deployed to end-users under any circumstance__.

-The design-time assemblies are located in the __Telerik UI for WPF installation folder/Binaries/WPF40/design__ folder and __it is forbidden to redistribute them__ with your commercial applications.
+	The design-time assemblies are located in the __Telerik UI for {{ site.framework_name }} installation folder/Binaries/{% if site.framework_name == 'WPF' %}WPF40/{% endif %}design__ folder.

->tip The location of the design-time assemblies may vary depending on the Xaml or NoXaml binaries usage and also the .NET version of the control dlls.
-For example, the [NoXaml]({%slug xaml-vs-noxaml%}), .NET 4.5 desing-time assemblies are located in  *Telerik UI for WPF installation folder/Binaries.NoXaml/WPF45/design*.
+	>tip The location of the design-time assemblies may vary depending on the Xaml or NoXaml binaries usage{% if site.framework_name == 'WPF' %} and also the .NET version of the control dlls{% endif %}. {% if site.framework_name == 'WPF' %}For example, the [NoXaml]({%slug xaml-vs-noxaml%}), .NET 4.5 desing-time assemblies are located in  *Telerik UI for WPF installation folder/Binaries.NoXaml/WPF45/design*.{% endif %}

+* WPF applications that offer a trial or free version of Your application. __If offering a free or trial version of Your Integrated Product, redistribution of the assemblies is not permitted.
+You are required to protect all Telerik assemblies by using the method in the [Protecting Telerik UI Assemblies](#protecting-telerik-ui-assemblies) section of this article.__

->important The next sections in this article describe how to include additional protection to the Telerik assemblies redistributed with your application.
-The additional protection is not required to redistribute the Telerik dlls.
+>important The next sections in this article describe how to include additional protection to the Telerik assemblies redistributed with your application when necessary.
-{% endif %}.

 ## Protecting Telerik UI Assemblies